SAP/luigi/core/examples/luigi-example-angular/README.md

 ## Overview

-This is the Angular-based sample application which runs with Luigi framework.
+This is an Angular-based example application which runs with the Luigi framework.

 ## Development